 In order to make predictions, Predictive Test Selection requires data about as many builds as possible.
 Therefore, we recommend publishing a Build Scan for all builds regardless whether they are running locally or on CI.

-Build logs contain “absolute path normalization” warnings
+Build logs contain “referenced by its absolute path” warnings

 Reporting internal errors